-- 1. All first-time 7th grade students will be eligible to try out for fall sports.
+- 1. All first-time 6th graders are eligible to try out for fall sports, with the exception of football.
+Likewise, all first time 7th grade students will be eligible to try out for fall sports.
 (Retained 7th grade students are ineligible.)
-Eligibility for fall sports participation during the 8th grade year is determined by being promoted (not placed or transferred) to the 8th grade.
-Eligibility for all sports participation in 7th and 8th grade is based on passing five out of six classes two of which must be math and language arts at the end of each reporting period. - 2.
-To maintain eligibility, students must adhere to the eligibility requirements checked every 4.5 weeks (progress reports/report cards). - 3.
-6th grade students are not eligible to participate in the school athletic program. - 4.
-Students must not turn the age of fifteen (15) on or before October 16. - 5.
+Eligibility for fall sports participation during the 7th /8th grade year is determined by being promoted to the next grade.
+Eligibility for all sports participation in 7th and 8th grade is based on passing 3 out of 4 classes; two of which must be math and language arts at the end of each reporting period. - 2.
+To maintain eligibility, students must adhere to the eligibility requirements checked every 4.5 weeks (progress reports/report cards) and contacted by coaches and or teachers. - 3.
+6th grade students are not eligible to participate in football at our school athletic programs. - 4.
+Students must not turn the age of fifteen (15) on or before August 31st. - 5.
 Students must have been in attendance 85% of the previous semester.
 This means students cannot miss more than 13 days, excused or unexcused.
+Due to COVID-19 this will not affect any student athlete that did not attend school for face to face instruction or who attended school virtually/remotely for the 2020-2021 school year.